hyperium/hyperium.github.io/_guides/server/echo.md

 our server, and another for receiving data.
 Oh, and we should also handle the case when someone asks for a route we don't know!

-We're going to be using more of the [futures][] crate, so let's add that as a dependency:
+We're going to be using more of the [futures][future-crate] crate, so let's add that as a dependency:

 ```toml
 [dependencies]